• Session No.38 The Value of Recycling in the Circular Economy (OS)

 In order to improve the efficiency of ASR recycling, an experiment was conducted to recover valuable materials such as non-ferrous metals and glass from ASR using an air table separator, a dry specific gravity separator.
 Specifically, the relationship between the separation performance (Newtonian efficiency) of non-ferrous metals and glass and the table vibration frequency was investigated using ASR products of 2 mm or less as samples.
 As a result, it was found that the Newtonian efficiency was the highest at 52.0% at a table vibration frequency of 52.5 Hz.

-Hideki Miyakawa (Veolia Japan K.K)
+Hideki Miyakawa (Veolia Japan)

 The latest recycling technologies and process improvement initiatives to maximize resource recycling will be introduced.
 Specifically, the presentation will describe innovations aimed at improving the efficiency of material recovery from end-of-life vehicles and reducing environmental impact throughout the entire lifecycle.
 The role of recyclers in achieving a sustainable automotive industry will be explored.